'Don't be a tough guy': Trump's extraordinary letter to Erdogan

 "I will call you later," the letter concludes.
 It's signed, "Sincerely, Donald Trump."

-The letter was first reported by Fox Business Network, and the official confirmed its contents.
+The letter was first reported by Fox Business Network, and the White House official confirmed its contents.

 Trump insisted to reporters at a joint press conference with Italy's president on Wednesday that he had not given Turkey a "green light" to attack, but a statement issued by the White House on Oct.
 6 — three days before Trump wrote the Turkish leader — made clear the U.S. was getting out of the way.